How standing desks can improve your productivity

 The interesting thing is that using a standing desk gives you more propensity to engage in short walks.
 What this means is that you have the chance to burn more than the extra 8 calories that standing offers with the short walking that comes with standing.
 Fewer calories make you feel lighter and more energetic for work.

 This does mean you should consider a standing desk for your office.
 Are you still wondering how this can improve your productivity?
 Many aspects of everyday life contribute to your overall productivity, but your work position has a big impact.

 Here are four benefits that show how standing desks can boost your general wellbeing and productivity.

-Gives a jolt of brainpower
+1) Standing gives a jolt of brainpower

 The more you sit, the quicker you kill your brain.
 According to this peer-reviewed and published study, the thickness of your temporal lobe, responsible for forming spatial cognition and memories, is directly correlated to how often you sit or stand.

 The study examined 35 different healthy adults and found those who stood more often and for extended periods throughout the day had thicker and more intact temporal lobes.

 Learning and memory could be affected by those who live a sedentary lifestyle.

 And let’s face it; we’re at the office or workplace a healthy chunk of our adult lives.
 By standing at the office, you initiate stimulation.
 One result is more oxygen, and therefore nutrients, being sent to your brain, which in turn increases blood flow and circulation.